 The municipality has a functional Internal Audit appointed in terms of section 165 of the Municipal Finance Management Act.
 The key roles of internal audit is to provide independent, objective and consulting services in order to add value and improve the municipality's operations.
-The internal audit is guided by an approved Internal Audit Charter and other applicable legislations
+The internal audit is guided by an approved Internal Audit Charter and other applicable legislations g) Risk Management

 The municipality in response to the King III report and the MFMA has since identified a need encapsulating Risk Management in its daily process.
 Risk management activities are guided and monitored by the Risk Management Committee and the Audit Committee.
 The municipality has conducted formal risk strategic objectives.
-The objectives are used
+The recruitment process for the Risk Committee chairperson is ongoing and we are hopeful that the process should be finalized by end of this financial year for our new chairperson to start at the beginning of the financial year.